vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   echo "Content-type: text/html"
   echo ""

-These two lines tell your browser that the rest of the content comming from the program is HTML, and should be treated as such.
+These two lines tell your browser that the rest of the content coming from the program is HTML, and should be treated as such.
 Leaving these lines out will often cause your browser to download the output of the program to disk as a text file instead of displaying it, since it doesn't understand that it is HTML!

-**Shellshock Local Privilege Esclation**
+**Shellshock Local Privilege Escalation**

 Binaries with a setuid bit and calling (directly or indirectly) bash through execve, popen or system are tools which may be used to activate the Shell Shock bug.